-NGU used a modified HummingbirdTM electromagnetic and magnetic helicopter survey system designed to obtain low level, slow speed, detailed airborne magnetic and electromagnetic data (Geotech 1997).
+NGU used a modified Hummingbird[TM] electromagnetic and magnetic helicopter survey system designed to obtain low level, slow speed, detailed airborne magnetic and electromagnetic data (Geotech 1997).
 The system was supplemented by 1024 channel gamma-ray spectrometer which was used to map ground concentrations of U, Th and K.

-The airborne survey began on August 8th and ended on August 14th, 2013.
+The airborne survey began on July 16th and ended on August 5th, 2013.
 A Eurocopter AS350-B3 helicopter from helicopter company HeliScan AS was used to tow the bird.
-The survey lines were spaced 200 m apart and oriented at a 7° azimuth in UTM zone 33W coordinates.
+The survey lines were spaced 200 m apart.
+Lines were oriented at a 135° azimuth in eastern part and at 90° in western part of the survey area in UTM zone 33W coordinates.

-The magnetic and electromagnetic sensors are housed in a single 7.5 m long bird, which was maintained at an average of 53 m above the topographic surface.
+The magnetic and electromagnetic sensors are housed in a single 7.5 m long bird, which was maintained at an average of 55 m above the topographic surface.
 A gamma-ray spectrometer, installed under the belly of the helicopter, registered natural gamma ray radiation simultaneously with the acquisition of magnetic/EM data.